jessicard/math2015-capstone/README.md

 During execution of the Bareiss algorithm, every integer that is computed is the determinant of a submatrix of the input matrix.

-The meat of the code for this algorithm is 3 nested for loops, hence the O(n^3) complexity, simplified below.
-The main logic that cannot be seen from the below code is that if we come across a principal minor that is 0, we must search for a row to swap the current row with.
-If no such row exists, then the determinant is 0, and this is simply returned.
-This explains the dips in the graph that can be seen visually above.
-Below is a simplified version of the Bareiss algrithm. where n is the length of the matrix, and prev is the previous principle minor:
+The core of the Bareiss algorithm revolves around three nested loops, resulting in an overall complexity of O(n^3).
+Within these loops, each iteration updates the matrix entries to compute the determinant.
+However, the crucial logic lies in handling principal minors that become zero during computation.
+If a principal minor becomes zero, indicating potential singularity, the algorithm must search for a suitable row to swap with the current row.
+This search ensures the matrix remains non-singular, allowing the algorithm to proceed.
+If no such row exists for swapping, indicating a singular matrix, the determinant is known to be zero, and the algorithm terminates early.
+This behavior explains the characteristic dips observed in the complexity graph.
+The algorithm iterates through the matrix, maintaining the previous principal minor (prev) at each step to facilitate computation.

     for i in range(n):
         for j in range(i+1, n):